step-security/secure-repo/README.md

 2. Step Security [Harden Runner](https://github.com/step-security/harden-runner) GitHub Action is added to each job
 3. Actions are pinned to a full length commit SHA

-To calculate minimum token permissions for a given workflow, and to set allowed endpoints for workflows, a Knowledge Base of GitHub Actions is maintained.
+To calculate minimum token permissions for a given workflow, and to set allowed endpoints for workflows, a [Knowledge Base of GitHub Actions](https://github.com/step-security/secure-workflows/tree/feature-52/knowledge-base) is maintained.
 The knowledge base has information about what permissions a GitHub Action needs when using the `GITHUB_TOKEN` and what outbound calls the GitHub Action is expected to make.

 The knowledge base enables you to:
 1. Automatically calculate minimum token permissions for the `GITHUB_TOKEN` for your workflows.
-2. Restrict outbound traffic for your GitHub Actions workflows to allowed endpoints.
+2. Restrict outbound traffic for your GitHub Actions workflows to allowed endpoints using the [Harden Runner](https://github.com/step-security/harden-runner) GitHub Action.

+## Contribute to the GitHub Actions Security Knowledge Base

+If you are the owner of a GitHub Action, please [contribute to the knowledge base](https://github.com/step-security/secure-workflows/blob/feature-52/knowledge-base/README.md).
+This will increase trust for your GitHub Action and more developers would be comfortable using it, and it will improve security for everyone's GitHub Actions workflows.

+## Try Secure Workflows

+To try Secure workflows, visit https://app.stepsecurity.io/secureworkflow

 <p align="left">
   <img src="https://step-security-images.s3.us-west-2.amazonaws.com/secureworkflow.png" alt="Secure workflow screenshot" >